Call Us: (800) 977-6110

 Posted on November 16, 2016

 by Thaddeus Camlin, Psy.D.
-Recovery from Addiction: One Person’s Recipe for Success Arguably the most meaningful aspect of working in a helping profession is receiving updates of success.
+One Person’s Recipe for Success in Addiction Recovery Arguably the most meaningful aspect of working in a helping profession is receiving updates of success.
 With permission from the individual and after removing identifying information, this week’s article shares one person’s recipe for continued success in changing a problematic pattern of substance use.
 The following paragraphs are elements of the individual’s success story verbatim, with some minor changes to protect the individual’s identity.
 I write to give you a recovery update.
 I want you to know that I truly am following the after-care plan.
 I have been maintaining balance since I left, an aspect my previous self underestimated but now am benefitting greatly from.
-Before moving I would m...
+Before moving I would make ...

 full story